hantsy/spring-r2dbc-sample/docs/database-client.md

 </parent>
 ```

-Also add the following dependencies to create a plain WebFlux application.
+Also add the following dependencies to create a plain Spring application.

 ```xml
 <dependency>